Newborn Screening: Blood Tests for Your Newborn Infant

 Newborn Screening: Is It For You and Your Baby?

 Newborn Screening is a very important part of a baby’s healthcare.
 Parents can refuse to have their infant tested.
 If you do not wish to have the newborn screening performed, you can tell your nurse or doctor when you are admitted to Woman’s Hospital.
-Some testing may be needed for your baby unrelated to newborn screening in order to provide the best of care.
+Other testing, unrelated to newborn screening, may be needed in order to provide the best of care for your baby.
 Your decision regarding newborn screening will not affect the ongoing care for your baby.

 For More Information